DinoHub-SubT/dsta_deploy/README.md

   - Press `TAB` to auto-complete the selections available.
   - Press `TAB SPACE` to show the help information for the auto-complete the selections available.

-**Option 1:**

-You can use the default git submodule commands such as:

-        # clone all the submodules to their  `DETACHED HEAD` commit HASH as pushed on origin.
-        git submodule update --init --recursive .

-        # (optional) remove all the submodules
-        # -- if you ever remove operations submodule, you can re-install it with `./install-deployer.bash --install`
-        git submodule deinit -f common basestation simulation ugv uav subt_launch perception

-**Option 2:**

 Clone the all the submodules, to their latest updates:

         # resets all the submodules, to their `DETACHED HEAD` commit HASH as pushed on origin.